-I graduated from SKMA (Forestry Vocational School) in West Java in 2001Then in 2002, I joined the service within the Ministry of Forestry Republic of Indonesia and began my career as a Forest Ecosystem Specialist.
+I graduated from SKMA (Forestry Vocational School) in West Java in 2001.
+In 2002, I joined the service within the Ministry of Forestry Republic of Indonesia and began my career as a Forest Ecosystem Specialist.
 My experience spans wildlife conservation, protection, protected area management, outreach and conservation education campaigns.

 I have the privilege to be one of WildCRU’s 2010 Panthers and after completing the diploma course I was re-posted to my previous position within the Kerinci Seblat National Park Authority.
 I ran the Kerinci Seblat Tiger Monitoring Programme which is the first Indonesian park-owned tiger monitoring project in the country.